Rachel Hill

-Rachel Morgan Hill (born April 17, 1995) is an American professional soccer player who plays as a forward for Bay FC of the National Women's Soccer League (NWSL).
+Rachel Morgan Hill (born April 17, 1995) is an American professional soccer player who plays as a forward for Racing Louisville FC of the National Women's Soccer League (NWSL).

+Hill played college soccer for the UConn Huskies, earning first-team All-American honors in 2015.
+She was drafted in the second round of the 2017 NWSL College Draft and immediately had her rights traded to the Orlando Pride, where she played three seasons.
+She went on loan to Perth Glory twice and was named in the W-League PFA Team of the Season both seasons.
+She was traded to the Chicago Red Stars in 2020, scoring the lone goal for the club in their loss in the 2021 NWSL Championship.
+In 2023, she signed with the San Diego Wave and won the NWSL Shield in her only season with the club.
+She was then selected by Bay FC with the fifth overall pick in the 2024 NWSL Expansion Draft.

+She represented the United States on the under-20 and under-23 teams, appearing at the 2014 FIFA U-20 Women's World Cup.

 Early life

 Hill has two brothers, Zach and Jake, and played indoor soccer with them on a team coached by her father, Mike.

-ROSO Soccer Club

 Hill played youth soccer from age 4 until U14 with ROSO S.C.
 (Rollinsford Somersworth Soccer Club).
 She started in the town recreation program at age 4 and at age 11 started playing travel soccer with the ROSO U13 Girls travel team in 2005 and played with ROSO until 2008.

-Seacoast United

-Hill played youth soccer for Seacoast United U-14 through U-18, winning Super Y-League national championships in 2009 (U-14) and 2011 (U-16) and playing for the WPSL Seacoast United Phantoms in 2012 and 2013.
+She played youth soccer for Seacoast United U-14 through U-18, winning Super Y-League national championships in 2009 (U-14) and 2011 (U-16) and playing for the WPSL Seacoast United Phantoms in 2012 and 2013.

-University of Connecticut
+College career

 Hill was a two-time semi-finalist for the MAC Hermann Trophy as a forward for the University of Connecticut Huskies, in 2015 and 2016.
 Hill was a 1st Team NSCAA All-American in 2015 and a 2nd team All-American in 2016.
 She scored 61 goals in 89 collegiate appearances, ranking second all-time in career goals and 4th all time in points with 140 among University of Connecticut women's soccer players.
 She was the American Athletic Conference (AAC) midfielder of the year in 2016, Offensive player of the year in 2015 & 2014 and Rookie of the year in 2013.